 “I am like a foreigner in this land” (v.
 19).
 This utterance expresses the changed mind and heart of a man whose devotion to God has pitted him against the world system, which runs on the fuel of idolatry and self-centeredness.
 As he meditates on God’s Word, he is increasingly at odds with the people who still call the world home.
 “Open my eyes so I can truly see the marvelous things in your law!” (v.
 18) Salvation occurs as God supernaturally enables fallen people to turn from their sins and come to him.
 The psalmist’s perspective is echoed by Paul: “The mind governed by the flesh is hostile to God; it does not submit to God’s law, nor can it do so” (Rom.
 8:7).
 Yet through the ministrations of the Holy Spirit, our hearts are softened, and our eyes and ears are opened to the truth.

 Psalm 119:25-32 (ד Daleth)

 “I am laid low in the dust” (v.
 25).
-This may refer to the psalmist’s guilt for sin or crushing hardship and adversity―or both.
-If we belong to God, we will experience discipline when we disobey Him.
-But the suffering God allows in my life is not punitive; it is redemptive in nature.
-He knows full well how difficult it is for me to submit to Him in everything, and He is faithful to supply prodding as needed.
+This may refer to the psalmist’s guilt for sin or crushing hardship and adversity — or both.
+If we belong to God, we will experience discipline when we disobey him.
+However, the suffering God allows in my life is not punitive; it is redemptive.
+The Lord knows full well how difficult it is for me to submit to him in everything, and he is faithful to supply prodding as needed.
 As C.S.
 Lewis observed, “Pain is God’s megaphone to rouse a deaf world.”
 The principle applies to the redeemed as well.

 Psalm 119:33-40 (ה He)